kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/12-arrow-functions.md

 Will output `Billy` on the server Terminal

 ## The first difference between regular functions and arrow functions
-Arrow functions do not bind `this` keyword
+Arrow functions do not bind the `this` keyword

 ### Convert to arrow function
 ```